snowplow-archive/snowplow.github.com/_posts/2015-03-02-snowplow-r61-pygmy-parrot-released.md

 2. Set your `:etl:collector_format:` to `tsv/com.amazon.aws.cloudfront/wd_access_log`
 3. Provide new bucket paths and a new job name, to prevent this job from clashing with your existing Snowplow job(s)

-If you are running the Snowplow batch (Hadoop) flow with Amazon Redshift, then you should deploy the relevent event table into your Amazon Redshift database.
+If you are running the Snowplow batch (Hadoop) flow with Amazon Redshift, you should deploy the relevent event table into your Amazon Redshift database.
 You can find the table definition here:

 * [com_amazon_aws_cloudfront_wd_access_log_1.sql] [access-log-sql]